Livermore Valley AVA: History

-Livermore Valley's viticultural history began with the planting of vines during the Mission Period (1796-1833).
+Livermore Valley's viticultural history began with the planting of vines during the Mission Period (1796–1833).
 However, at the time, the Valley, part of the Rancho Valle de San José, was more famous for horses than viticulture.
 The Spanish family names of Bernal, Amador, Pico and Noriega were noted in horse racing circles as far as Mexico City.
 In 1834, Robert Livermore, an English sailor who deserted ship in 1822, settled in Alta California, became a local businessman and later married a Spanish heiress of the Bernal family.
 He was a grantee of the Rancho Las Positas in partnership with José Noriega.
 While Noriega raised horses, Livermore built a large house, planted olives, pears, wheat and the first vines in the valley.
 He also named the valley after himself.

 Wine pioneers arrived in the valley in the late 1860s.
 By the end of the 1880s the district contained many small, profitable vineyards.
 The owners, with their diverse backgrounds representing English, German, Irish, Italian, French and Spanish cultures, contributed many viticulture philosophies to the rapidly growing industry.
 All were attracted by the excellent growing conditions for wine grapes.
 In 1884, Louis Mel fell in love with the area and purchased land for him and his wife.
 He built a gravity flow winery into the hillside and planted a vineyard with cuttings from the famed French estates Château d'Yquem and Chateau Margaux.
 The petitioners claim that emphasis on sauternes began during this period, although there were, and continue to be, many premium red wines from the valley.
-The resemblance of the area to the Graves District of France was, and is still, a favorite topic for wine writers.
+The resemblance to the Graves District of France was, and is still, a favorite topic for wine writers.
 At the peak of plantings in the valley, there were approximately 15000 acre of vineyards and over two dozen wineries.
 The number of both dropped dramatically with the approach and enactment of Prohibition.

 Two of the wineries that survived Prohibition, producing sacramental wine, have been in continuous operation, by the same families, since 1883.
 Louis Mel sold his property to his friend, Ernest Wente in 1940 and the property has been part of the Wente family's estate ever since.
 As of 2024, there are 17 vineyards cultivating approximately 4355 acre and over 50 wineries.